-12.3.3.
-Disabling galera-autofix (for PacketFence version 10.0 and later)
+12.4.3.
+Disabling galera-autofix

 You should disable the galera-autofix service in the configuration to disable the automated resolution of cluster issues during the upgrade.

 In order to do so, go in Configuration→System Configuration→Services and disable the galera-autofix service.